melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Getting-Started.md

-## Getting Started Guide
+# Getting Started Guide

 The instructions below will show evaluators how to "kick the tires" of the artifact to demonstrate that it works.
-The The [Step-By-Step-Instructions.md](Step-By-Step-Instructions.md) describe the steps to take to carry out the actual evaluation.
+The [Step-By-Step-Instructions.md](Step-By-Step-Instructions.md) describe the steps to take to carry out the actual evaluation.

-### Obtaining the Archive
+## Obtaining the Archive

 The archive containing the Docker image and associated files can be obtained from